This ultimate guide to email marketing will help you generate traffic and revenue on demand by sending emails.

 Here are some frequently asked questions about email marketing.

 Which is the Best Email Marketing Software?

-ActiveCampaign is best email marketing software overall because it is packed with every feature you will ever need while still having one of the lowest cost.
+ActiveCampaign is the best email marketing software overall because it is packed with every feature you will ever need while still having one of the lowest costs.
 It also integrates with almost every marketing software or tool you can use in your business.

 How often should you email?

 You can reach out to your newer subscribers more often than your older subscribers.
 Email your older subscribers in a schedule that works for you.

 You should email at least once a week so that your subscribers don’t become unengaged.
 Also, have at least one day gap between your emails so that your subscriber’s inbox does not get flooded with your emails.

 If you have not started using email marketing then you are leaving a lot of money on the table.